 No other foreign traveller can enter New Zealand.
 Returning residents and citizens must isolate themselves for 14 days upon arrival.

 Air New Zealand to cut long-haul routes

-Stay updated on Air New Zealand travel alerts and changes:
+Stay updated on Air New Zealand travel alerts, flight schedules and changes: